 Research is central to life within ESALA.
 It motivates both the intellectual and creative facets of our activities, as well as driving our collaborations with a broad range of external institutions, both within the UK and internationally.
 Postgraduate research in particular is vital in maintaining our critical dynamism and international profile.

-We actively promote interdisciplinary approaches to the understanding of architecture, culture and the city and encourage research projects that challenge conventional modes of practice and thought.
+We actively promote interdisciplinary approaches to the understanding of visual culture and the city and encourage research projects that challenge conventional modes of practice and thought.
 In addition to supporting students’ individual research, academic staff encourage and facilitate collective project-based activities, including publications, symposia and exhibitions.